ayaan498/TSF_DSIntern_Tasks/README.md

-# TSF_DSIntern_Task_1
+# TSF_DSIntern_Tasks
-It is the task-1 of  Sparks Foundation Data Science Internship, December 2021
+It is a repository of all the tasks done by Ayaan Gani in Sparks Foundation Data Science Internship, December 2021.